rf/moar/README.md

 if it's going to be okay with the data I'd like to give it.

 Thus, I present `moar`.
-It will (eventually) support most of the features `less` supports.
+It will (eventually) support most of the features pagers support.
 But instead of being written in C, it's written in javascript so we can all hack on it and have fun with it and benefit from the awesome cross platform ansi-to-win32-console-api magic that the libuv folks have slaved over.